stanichor/stanichor.github.io/_posts/2025-07-17-rat-demographics.md

 ### Summary

 From 2011 to 2024, LessWrong's user base became more educated:
-- No degree/high school/2-year degree proportions fell by 9 percentage points (from 39% to 30%)
+- The share with no degree, only high school, or a two-year degree fell by 9 percentage points (from 39% to 30%)
 - Bachelor's degrees rose by 2 percentage points (from 37% to 39%)
 - Master's degrees rose by 3 percentage points (from 16% to 19%)
 - PhD/Professional degrees rose by 4 percentage points (from 8% to 12%)

 A similar trend occurred for SSC/ACX from 2017 to 2024:
-- No degree/high school/2-year degree proportions fell by 8 percentage points (from 22% to 14%)
+- The share with no degree, only high school, or a two-year degree fell by 8 percentage points (from 22% to 14%)
 - Bachelor's degrees fell by 3 percentage points (from 40% to 37%)
 - Master's degrees rose by 6 percentage points (from 22% to 28%)
 - PhD/Professional degrees rose by 5 percentage points (from 16% to 21%)